 Wedding planning?
-How to figure out what you want.
+Tips for figuring out what you really want.

 Ok.
 So you’re engaged to get married, and this is your first close up with anything wedding related.
 Wedding planning just got real for you.